Winifred Eileen Kemp Trust

 • Focus on disability and poverty - projects must clearly address poverty alleviation or support for people with disabilities, particularly children, young people, elderly people, and their families

-• Repeat funding is possible - LW Arts received grants multiple times over several years, indicating the trust values ongoing relationships with effective organizations
+• Repeat funding is possible - LW Arts received grants multiple times over several years, indicating the trust values ongoing relationships with effective organisations

-• Trust is actively distributing assets - with expenditure of nearly £240,000 against income of under £22,000, the trust appears to be spending down capital, suggesting a potentially time-limited opportunity
+• Trust is actively distributing assets - with expenditure of over £88,000 against income of approximately £20,000, the trust appears to be spending down capital

 • Personal approach recommended - given the small scale and lack of formal processes, a personal introduction explaining your work and requesting a conversation may be most effective